runholz/LakehouseMaintenance/README.md

 - `LakehouseMaintenance.ipynb` – The main notebook that orchestrates the maintenance workflow.
 - `README.md` – You’re reading it!
-- `Optimize_Gif-ezgif.com-video-to-gif-converter.gif` – A demo of the optimize operation.
 - *(Optional)* Any helper modules or configuration files.

 ---